junxit/us-congress-bills-110/bill.md

 Section 207(a) (33 U.S.C.
 1126(a)) is amended in each of paragraphs (2)(B) and (3)(B) by striking “advisory services” and inserting “extension services”.

 ## § 8.
-Technical correction relating to fellowships
+Fellowships

+- **(a)** *Restriction on use of funds available for fellowships* Section 208 (33 U.S.C.
+1127) is amended by adding at the end the following:
+  > - **(c)** *Restriction on use of funds* Amounts available for fellowships under this section, including amounts accepted under section 204(c)(4)(F) or appropriated under section 212 to implement this section, shall be used only for award of such fellowships and administrative costs of implementing this section.

-Section 208(a) (33 U.S.C.
+- **(b)** *Technical correction* Section 208(a) (33 U.S.C.
 1127(a)) is amended by striking “Not later than 1 year after the date of the enactment of the National Sea Grant College Program Act Amendments of 2002, and every 2 years thereafter,” and inserting “Every 2 years,”.

 ## § 9.
 National Sea Grant Advisory Board